-An HVAC virtual assistant runs your back office: inbound call intake, dispatch, quote follow-up, warranty and rebate paperwork, reviews, maintenance renewals, AR.
-Pre-vetted South African VAs run $1,200 to $2,200 per month full-time, are fluent in ServiceTitan, Housecall Pro, Jobber, FieldEdge, and ServiceTrade, and overlap US Eastern Time on a normal 8 to 9 hour day.
-Quote follow-up alone routinely pays the VA back in the first week on a $200K replacement pipeline.
+Quote follow-up is the highest-leverage HVAC VA role, and it sits inside a full back office: inbound call intake, dispatch, warranty and rebate paperwork, reviews, maintenance renewals, and AR.
+Pre-vetted South African VAs run $1,200 to $2,200 per month full-time, work your ServiceTitan, Housecall Pro, Jobber, FieldEdge, or ServiceTrade setup, and overlap US Eastern hours on a normal day shift.
+Most shops start with quote follow-up because that is where booked revenue leaks.

 Why HVAC shops specifically should look at offshore VAs